OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 You who were as numerous as the stars in the sky will be left but few in number, because you did not obey the Lord your God.

 ## Deuteronomy 28:63
-Just as it pleased the Lord to make you prosper and increase in number, so it will please Him to ruin and destroy you.
+Just as it pleased the Lord to make you prosper and increase in number, so it will please Him to bring you to ruin and destruction.
 You will be uprooted from the land you are entering to possess.

 ## Deuteronomy 28:64
 Then the Lord will scatter you among all nations, from one end of the earth to the other.
 There you will worship other gods—gods of wood and stone, which neither you nor your ancestors have known.